-There's no rule that says you need to default to the traditional red-and-green color scheme for Christmas—but determining a cohesive palette from the get-go will help you set your holiday decorating up for success.
+There's no rule that says you need to default to the traditional red-and-green color scheme for the holidays, but determining a cohesive palette from the get-go will help you set your decorating up for success.
 Clement uses her color palette—here, a medley of whites, creams, and muted pastel touches—to guide her ornament-selection process.

-Consider this a Christmas throwback.
-A frosted tree is the perfect vintage-cool complement for this midcentury inspired space, and it ties in beautifully with the plush emerald velvet, bottle-brush trees, and forest landscape painting.
+Consider this a throwback.
+A frosted tree is the perfect vintage-cool complement for this midcentury-inspired space, and it ties in beautifully with the plush emerald velvet, bottle-brush trees, and forest landscape painting.
 The result is a little rustic, a little retro, and 100% obsession-worthy.

-Take a cue from some of the Scandinavian countries that do Christmas best.
+Take a cue from some of the Scandinavian countries that do the holidays very well.
 Understated greenery on the walls, plenty of reflective surfaces, and simple, sculptural figurines lend an undoubtedly Nordic air to this tablescape.
 And of course, the glossy black chairs are a perfect complement to this less-is-more design style.

 Reflection & Light

-Two elements that always make a space (or a place setting) feel holiday-ready: flickering candlelight, and something to reflect it.
-This non-traditional color scheme of violet feels no less celebratory than typical red and green, thanks for chic natural candlesticks, shimmering crystal coupes and brass flatware, and of course the stunning chandeliers overhead.
+Two elements that always make a space (or a place setting) feel holiday-ready: flickering candlelight and something to reflect it.
+This non-traditional color scheme of violet feels no less celebratory than typical red and green, thanks for chic natural candlesticks, shimmering crystal coupes, brass flatware, and of course the stunning chandeliers overhead.

 Natural materials can be your best friend when undertaking seasonal decorating.
 Unlike flashy tinsel and baubles—which have a special place in our heart, don't get us wrong—it's almost impossible to overdue it with greenery and the unique natural character of organic materials.